bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 ![](/assets/images/headers/University.png)

 ## Synopsis

 University is an Insane Windows Active Directory machine that starts with a university webpage.
 The web application allows exporting user profile pages to a PDF using `xhtml2pdf`, which is vulnerable to a Remote Code Execution vulnerability via [CVE-2023-33733](https://nvd.nist.gov/vuln/detail/CVE-2023-33733).
 This allows getting initial access to the machine.
 Subsequently, the account of a professor is compromised using a forged certificate.
 With the professor's account, a malicious archive file is uploaded to exploit [CVE-2023-36025](https://nvd.nist.gov/vuln/detail/CVE-2023-36025), which allows getting Remote Code Execution as the user who extracts the archive.
 A relay attack is then meticulously set up to perform an unconstrained delegation attack.
 On the newly compromised computer, the Kerberos ticket for a new user is extracted, enabling the reading of the password of a group-managed service account.
 This account can impersonate the domain Administrator, thus compromising the entire environment.

+!!!warning DISCLAIMER
+This writeup has been rewritten by AI and contains traces of Gen Z humor.
+For the uninitiated: this is a shitpost with substance.
+Read at your own risk.
+!!!

 ## Enumeration

 First thing we do is sign up for an account on the `university.htb` site.
 While that’s cooking in the background, we’re also multitasking like it’s finals week by running kerbrute to find some valid users in the domain.

 ```console